helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor1-mod-list.md

 {% container "article", "content__section" %}
 ## KotOR 1 Restoration Compatibility

-IMPORTANT NOTE: My KotOR 1 mod build is not compatible with the KotOR 1 Restoration (K1R) mod.
+IMPORTANT NOTE: My {% cite "KotOR 1" %} mod build is not compatible with the KotOR 1 Restoration (K1R) mod.

 I have no plans on including K1R in my mod build because: